LaibaTARIQ-20/capstoneportal/README.md

 ### Admin
 - Login with email/password or Google
 - View all projects with search and filtering
-- Add new projects via modal form
+- Add new projects via a modal form
 - Change project status (Pending → Under Review → Accepted → Rejected)
 - Delete projects
 - View all faculty members